2025 European Athletics Indoor Championships – Men's shot put

-The men's shot put at the 2025 European Athletics Indoor Championships is scheduled to be held on the short track of Omnisport in Apeldoorn, Netherlands, on 9 March 2025.
-This will be the 18th time the event is contested at the European Athletics Indoor Championships.
+The men's shot put at the 2025 European Athletics Indoor Championships was held on the short track of Omnisport in Apeldoorn, Netherlands, on 9 March 2025.
+This was the 18th time the event was contested at the European Athletics Indoor Championships.
 Athletes can qualify by achieving the entry standard or by their World Athletics Ranking in the event.

 The qualifying round is scheduled for 9 March during the morning session.
 The final is scheduled for 9 March during the evening session.

 Background

 The men's shot put was contested 37 times before 2025, at every previous edition of the European Athletics Indoor Championships (1970–2023).
 The 2025 European Athletics Indoor Championships will be held in Omnisport Apeldoorn in Apeldoorn, Netherlands.
 The removable indoor athletics track was retopped for these championships in September 2024.

 Ryan Crouser is the world record holder in the event, with a distance of 22.82 m, set in 2021.
 Ulf Timmermann is the European record holder, with a distance of 22.55 m, set in 1989.'
 Timmermann also holds the championship record, set at the 1987 championships.